Genivia/ugrep/README.md

                   --binary-files=hex option.

            -Y, --empty
-                  Permits  matching  empty patterns, such as `^$'.
-Matching empty patterns is disabled by default.
-Note that empty-matching  pat- terns such as `x?' and `x*' match all input, not only lines with `x'.
+                  Permits  empty  matches,  such  as `^\h*$' to match blank lines.
+                  Empty matches are disabled by default.
+Note that empty-matching patterns  such  as `x?' and `x*' match all input, not only lines with `x'.

            -y     Equivalent to -i.
 Obsoleted.